Felix & Paul Studios

-Felix & Paul Studios is a Montreal-based creator specializing in virtual reality (VR) entertainment.
+Felix & Paul Studios is a Canadian creator of immersive virtual reality (VR) entertainment.
 The studio is known for its originals Space Explorers: The ISS Experience, and Traveling While Black.

 Felix & Paul Studios is recognized as an official implementation partner by the ISS National Lab.
 The studio has earned five Canadian Screen Awards, two Primetime Emmy Awards, and a Daytime Emmy, along with numerous other awards and acknowledgments.